Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The properties of star-forming galaxies detected by SPIRE

 In \S\ref{colormagnSM} the color, magnitude, and stellar mass properties of the full SPIRE sample were investigated without differentiating galaxies based on their TIR luminosities.
 While doing this allowed us to determine, broadly, the properties of our sample, marginalizing over TIR luminosity limits our ability to discern the more subtle properties of the full SPIRE sample, as it has been observed that dusty starburst galaxies of differing TIR luminosities exhibit different dust temperatures and SEDs (Symeonidis et al.\ 2013; Hwang et al.\ 2010b), rest-frame colors (Kartaltepe et al.\ 2010b), and are found to lie in different environments (Kocevski et al.\ 2011a).
 In this section we move from considering the full SPIRE sample as a whole to galaxies in individual TIR bins.
-We define here three samples: a ``low-$L_{TIR}$" sample ($11<\log(L_{TIR})<11.5$, low luminosity luminous infrared galaxy (LIRG) level emission), a ``moderate-$L_{TIR}$" sample ($11.5<\log(L_{TIR})<11.9$, high luminosity LIRG level emission), and a ``high-$L_{TIR}$" sample ($\log(L_{TIR})>11.9$, ultra-LIRG (ULIRG) level).
-We restrict the redshift range of each of these sub-samples to redshifts $0.5<z<2$, which is the redshift range containing the bulk of our sample.
+We define here three samples: a ``low-$L_{TIR}$'' sample ($11<\log(L_{TIR})<11.5$, low luminosity luminous infrared galaxy (LIRG) level emission), a ``moderate-$L_{TIR}$'' sample ($11.5<\log(L_{TIR})<11.9$, high luminosity LIRG level emission), and a ``high-$L_{TIR}$'' sample ($\log(L_{TIR})>11.9$, ultra-LIRG (ULIRG) level).
+We restrict the redshift range of each of these subsamples to redshifts $0.5<z<2$, which is the redshift range containing the bulk of our sample.
 The TIR levels and redshift range were chosen in such a way to minimize redshift-dependent effects in each bin (i.e., sampling a representative population over the chosen redshift range) while still maximizing the number of SPIRE-detected galaxies in each bin.
 Furthermore, we attempted to construct the bins such that roughly an equal number of SPIRE-detected galaxies with spectral redshifts were placed in each bin.
+There is some concern that galaxies of the same $L_{TIR}$ have redshift-dependent properties, such that performing this analysis over such a large redshift bin will confuse galaxy populations which are fundamentally different.
+However, for galaxies which we could compare over the entire $0.5<z<2$ redshift range (i.e., the high-$L_{TIR}$ sample), the spectral, photometric, color, and stellar mass properties were all nearly identical from low ($z<1.5$) to high ($z>1.5$) redshift, which likely precludes the possibility that redshift-dependent properties will confuse the analysis which follows.
 The sample properties of the galaxies in each $L_{TIR}$ bin are summarized in Table \ref{tab:lumsamples}.

-\subsection{Spectral Properties of SPIRE Galaxies at Different TIR Luminosities}
+\subsection{Spectral properties of SPIRE galaxies at different TIR luminosities}